 If your company is planning to up the ante on event spending next year, procurement teams will need to be better informed on what they can expect from their marketing teams and be prepared for unfamiliar things to appear on your event RFPs.

-Here’s a snapshot of the four biggest event marketing trends that will matter most in 2017—and what they mean to procurement departments:
+Here’s a snapshot of the four biggest event marketing trends that will matter most —and what they mean to procurement departments:

 1. Fun & Games

 That’s right!
 Fun should be had by all, whether B2B or B2C.
 From giant-sized Jenga to an “Escape the Room” experience—fun and games are more engaging for attendees, and often boost information retention.